by Curlan Campbell, NOW Grenada

 TAWU is seeking to have the status of contracted staff of NAWASA regularised, but says in the process they are being confronted by NAWASA’s unwillingness to compromise.

 Minister for Labour Oliver Joseph has recommended that the matters surrounding the disgruntled contracted workers must be taken to arbitration, a ruling accepted by the board of NAWASA.
-However, TAWU has not made a final decision on its next move.
+However, GTAWU has not made a final decision on its next move.